Azure/azureml-cheatsheets/website/docs/cheatsheet/distributed-training.md

 ## Basic Concepts

 We assume readers already understand the basic concept of distributed GPU training such as _data parallelism, distributed data parallelism, and model parallelism_.
-This guide aims at helping readers running existing distributed training code on AzureML.
+This guide aims at helping readers running existing distributed training code on Azure ML.

 :::info
 If you don't know which type of parallelism to use, for >90% of the time you should use __Distributed Data Parallelism__.